deadletter/HANGMAN-_2019/README.md

 # HANGMAN_2019
-deadCL file’s required to play Hangman against DeadLetter using deadCL.
+deadCL files required to play Hangman against DeadLetter using deadCL.

 While the game Hangman may not interest you the principles